emmajanedrews/base-template/_posts/2018-04-24-how-can-the-rellis-group-help-you.md

 Dominant asset classes are changing all the time within the realm of commercial real estate.
 But larger assets above $1 million are what my team and I tend to gravitate towards.
 We also do a lot of conversion projects.
 Overall, we’ve really got a close eye on commercial real estate. **The client always comes first for us.**

 We’re here to educate people about the market and our entire team is involved in this goal.
 Our approach to real estate is different.
-There is no one person who serves as the main point-of-contact in transaction, because we all work together through our specialized roles.
+There is no one person who serves as the main point of contact in our transactions, because we all work together through our specialized roles.

 **We’re watching the market every single day to see where the best cap rates are, where the best deals are, and what’s selling.** If you’re looking to get into commercial real estate, we hope you’ll think of us.